2E0PGS/2E0PGS.github.io/music.md

 These are not in any kind of order.
 Some will get populated before others as this is a new section of my website.

-However I must say Trance has to be my all time favorite and most influencing genre!
+However I must say Trance has to be my all time favourite and most influencing genre!
 It is so incredibly complex and diverse!

 Appreciate feedback if you enjoy the music.

 I used to listen to tonnes of internet radio which helped me gain roots in world music.
-Alot of German and Ibiza electronic internet radio stations.
+A lot of German and Ibiza electronic internet radio stations.
 Either trance, techno or chill / lounge mostly.